-OPENING AN ACCOUNT 8001.1
+OPENING AN ACCOUNT IN THE CENTRALIZED STATE

+TREASURY SYSTEM 8001.1

-(Revised 3/2005)
+(Revised 04/2021)

-Requests to open new accounts will be made by letter to Department of Finance, Fiscal Systems and Consulting Unit.
+Agencies/departments must submit a letter to the Department of Finance, Fiscal Systems and Consulting Unit (FSCU) requesting approval to open an account in the Centralized State Treasury System (CTS).
+The steps below outline the process to open an account in the CTS.

-The request must include the legal name of the department together with the official designation of the account, for example:
+The request must include the legal name of the agency/department and the official designation of the account, for example:

 Department of General Services